kronosta/minecaft-function-environment/docs/docs.md

     - `v`, a unique name for this foreach loop, for when multiple run at once
     - `c`, the command to run.
 In this command, backslashes and double quotes should be escaped as part of the string (which will look like a double escape in your code).
+- `mcfunky:wait_for_endcontrol`
+   - Is supposed to run the command stored in storage `mcfunky:core` at `endcontrol_wait_exec` but is currently really buggy and doesn't seem to actually run the function.